EricMaeker/dokuwiki-plugin-pubmed/README.md

 ## Authors and licence

 - Ikuo Obataya wrote this plugin (2007-2016)
-- Eric Maeker improved this plugins (without integrating new Ikuo code) from 2016 to 2018
+- Eric Maeker improved this plugins (without integrating new Ikuo code) from 2016 to 2019
 - Licence : GPLv2
+- Version : September 2019

 ## How does it work